swaptacular/swpt-k8s-config/README.md

 }
 ```

-You will also need to change the `simple-git-server/kustomization.yaml`
+You will also need to change the
-file to use your private container image registry for the Git server's
+`simple-git-server/kustomization.yaml` file to use your private
-image.
+container image registry for the Git server's and Nginx's images.

 If you DO NOT want to use a private container image registry, you may
 skip the previous steps, and start installing the Git server: